-Val’s research examines science fiction and fantasy fiction across multiple modes in the cultural, literary, and creative practice contexts of contemporary Ireland and Britain.
-His work, dedicated to legitimising critical engagement with speculative subjects and authors overlooked by the academy, investigates the reception and interpretation of science fictional and fantastical themes in contemporary writing from the Atlantic Archipelago and popular culture more widely.
+Val’s research examines science fiction across multiple modes in the cultural, literary, and creative practice contexts of contemporary Ireland and Britain.
+His work, dedicated to legitimising critical engagement with speculative subjects and authors, investigates the reception and interpretation of science fictional and fantastical themes in contemporary writing from the Atlantic Archipelago and popular culture more widely.
 His scholarship has a particular focus on how these creative practices transcend realism to interrogate and complicate both real world events and traditional narrative forms.
 His PhD, the first significant work on the fiction of Irish novelist and filmmaker Neil Jordan, charted the emergence of speculative themes (body horror, fantasy creatures, time travel) in an oeuvre generally considered mainstream historical realism.
 In the process he successfully challenged the critical perception that Irish literary fiction is divorced from speculative themes and tropes.
 He later produced a landmark article about mainstream Irish literary history: the most detailed account available of the John McGahern banning controversy in the mid-1960s (Irish Studies Review, 2011) which has since been frequently cited and deemed by Eamon Maher to be “an indispensable reference point when attempting to understand the prevailing moral climate that dominated the Ireland of the mid-1960s”.

 More recently, his research has focused on the literary application of concepts more at home in STEM subjects to fiction in these islands.
 He has, for example, applied Hugh Everett’s Many-Worlds Interpretation of quantum mechanics to Alastair Reynolds’s work as a demonstration of how free will and determinism can be reconciled.
 His research on Reynolds represents the first serious scholarly engagement with the work of this major Welsh novelist.